 According to the National Academies of Sciences, Engineering, and Medicine, one-fourth of older adults are currently experiencing loneliness and are socially isolated.
 This is distressing news as loneliness can be detrimental to one’s mental health and emotional well-being.
 Depression, lack of sleep, and a reduction in cognitive health can all be caused by social isolation.
 Not to mention the significant risk for medical conditions such as chronic stress and high blood pressure.
-For your loved ones to lead a happy and healthy lifestyle, here are some tips to prevent loneliness in your loved ones.
+For you to lead a happy and healthy lifestyle, here are some tips to prevent loneliness for yourself.

 This should be a no-brainer, but unfortunately, many children do not visit their parents often enough.
 This goes especially for children who have moved away to other states, are no longer staying with their parents, or have a busy schedule.
-If possible, you should spend time with your loved ones at least once a week, as these visits provide an opportunity to check up on them to ensure that their well-being is taken care of.
-While it may not seem like such a big deal, these visits put a huge smile on your loved ones’ faces and instantly brightens up their days.
+If possible, you should spend time with your loved ones at least once a week, as these visits provide an opportunity for them to check up on you to ensure that your well-being is taken care of.
+While it may not seem like such a big deal, these visits will also put a huge smile on your loved ones’ faces and instantly brighten up your days.

 Encourage Attending Events in the Community

 Here in GreenTree At Westwood, we have a full-time Activities Director who is responsible for updating the schedule with exciting activities each day.
 From nature walks to dart games, these events allow residents to socialize with each other and form closer connections.
-As your loved ones may not have friends and family nearby, it’s important for them to gain new ones, and a way to do so is by participating in these activities.
-Therefore, do encourage your loved ones to step out of their comfort zone.
-You can even accompany them during some events to calm their nerves.
+As you may not have friends and family nearby, it’s important for you to gain new ones, and a way to do so is by participating in these activities.
+Therefore, do try to step out of your comfort zone.
+You can even get your loved ones to accompany you during some events to calm your nerves.

 Get a Pet